Is-Mirror-or-Camera-More-Accurate-Sumit-See

 No, a mirror is not how others see you.
 While it may provide a general representation of your appearance, it does not accurately depict how you appear in person, since the reflection in a mirror is reversed.

 The way others perceive you is based on their own individual experiences and interactions with you.
-They may take into account your physical appearance, but they may not take into account your physical appearance.
+They may take your physical appearance into account, but it will be filtered through how they feel about you, their current mood, etc.

 • Should I trust my mirror or camera more?